10 Different Types Of Trevally

 The Brassy Trevally is a large species of fish that can grow to be 88 cm long and 6.4 kg in weight.
 The brass trevally’s dorsal color ranges from brass to yellow-green and turns silvery-white on the underside, as the name suggests.

 Because they are silver everywhere, young people generally lack the brass-colored shimmer.
-Above the Page line, the species’ head and body are oversat with small black spots, with a few spots occasionally much deeper near the Pectoral fins.
+Above the Page line, the species’ head and body are overseas with small black spots, with a few spots occasionally much deeper near the Pectoral fins.

 Brassy

 These spots become more numerous as the species ages.
-And it also has a striking pale silver-white stain with black shoulder edges near the top Opercels.
+It also has a striking pale silver-white stain with black shoulder edges near the top Opercels.
 Except for the tail fin, the fins are yellow to dark, with a dark upper flap, a dark to yellow lower flap, and a striking narrow white.

 It has a band on the back and is frequently confused with the Giant Trevally Caranx ignobilis, but it is distinguished by its lighter cam color and large black spots.